Hamilton Lane Global Private Assets Fund

 The Hamilton Lane Global Private Assets Fund (I-GBP share class) is an opportunity to access private equity and private credit within a simpler, more flexible and more liquid structure than normally associated with private market funds.

-Hamilton Lane is one of the world’s largest private market investors, with assets of $852 billion under management and advice.
-This fund is managed by Hamilton Lane’s evergreen investment committee of eight senior investment professionals, supported by a further 178 investment professionals in 19 offices across the globe.
+Hamilton Lane is one of the world’s largest private market investors, with assets of $857 billion under management and supervision.
+This fund is managed by Hamilton Lane’s evergreen investment committee of eight senior investment professionals, supported by over 610 employees in 23 offices across the globe.

 The fund gives investors exposure to a portfolio of buyouts, venture and growth capital, and private credit.
 It has a bias towards the US, with exposure to Europe, Asia and the rest of the world.